 But why should the absence of an app stop me?
 It shouldn't, because Pokémon Go is more than just an app.
-It is a force that did the unthinkable, that awoke a generation.
-It lifted us out of our ergonomic chairs, stopped us caring about fucking, and kicked us out of the door.
+It is a force that did the unthinkable; that awoke generation woke.
+Lifted us out of our ergonomic chairs, stopped us caring about fucking and kicked us out of the door.
 So would I let the absence of a poxy app get in my way?
-Or would I follow the call of my generation, get out there, and make it happen?
-There was only one option, and it was destiny.
-I would hit the streets of London with no app, and play the game with one simple task: to catch them all.
+Or would I follow the call of my generation, get out there and make it happen?
+There was only one option, and it was destiny: to hit the streets of London with no app, and play the game with one simple task: to catch them all.
 I just needed a few items.

-Poké Balls, check, Poké outfit, check—I was almost ready for the journey to begin.
+Poké Balls, check, PokéOutfit, check - I was almost ready for the journey to begin.
 But there was one imperative thing left to do: embark on the same ritual that 70 million had taken to enter the universe and surrender all of my personal information.
-So I kissed my passport and bank statements goodbye and left them in my front yard available for public consumption.
-It didn't matter anymore.
-I was ready to be enveloped, for my new life to begin: I was ready to become a Pokémon master.
+So I kissed my passport and bank statements goodbye and left them in my front garden available for public consumption.
+It didn't matter any more, I was ready to be enveloped, for my new life to begin: I was ready to become a Pokémon master.

 Now I had a lot of catching up to do.
-The world had been playing Pokémon Go for nearly a week now, and every posting of a wittily named Rattata or rare Articuno sighting on Reddit had become torturous.
-I had neither Pokémon nor a sense of humor about it.
+The world had been playing Pokémon Go for nearly a week now and every posting of a wittily named Rattata or rare Articuno sighting on Reddit had become torturous.
+I had neither Pokémon nor a sense of humour about it.
 So I went out in search of a community of trainers.
-And after walking the streets, poking my head over fences, and gamboling through alleyways, I eventually happened upon a group of likely candidates.
+And after walking the streets, poking my head over fences and gambolling through alleyways, I eventually happened upon a group of likely candidates.

 "Hey, buddies.
 Do you have any idea where is a good place to catch Pokémon around here?"